Gh0stAn0n/analyzer/README.md

 - capable of doing almost every volatility commands since not every one of them use the same option. (if your suggested profile is for exemple VistaSP1x86, some command could require for exemple WinSP2x86)

+- will save the user general scanning in a statistics file.

 - check if the new supposed output file or directory is already created. (instead of :: error cant write on 'file.txt' because 'file.txt' already exist :: you'll get file.2.txt or dir.2 then .3, .4, ect...)

 - check for every errors possible. (correct path, correct answers as input, if the mem file choosen is truly a mem file)